-The Charter has a statutory role under the Planning, Development and Infrastructure Act 2016.
+The Charter has a statutory role under the Planning, Development and Infrastructure Act 2016 (the Act).
 The Act prescribes that the Charter must be used to guide public participation with respect to the preparation and amendment of designated policies, strategies and schemes as set out in the table below.
-The Charter also contains methods to measure the success and effectiveness of the engagement process and is supported by a Guide that provides step-by-step advice on putting the Charter into practice.